josecaloca/josecaloca/README.md

 - 📄 Know about my experiences [here](https://www.linkedin.com/in/josecaloca/)

-- ⚡ Fun fact: **Did you know that coffee and code have a lot in common?
-Both keep you up all night, both can make you jittery and both have the power to turn you into a coding machine!
-But be warned, if you drink too much coffee while programming, you might end up with an infinite loop of insomnia.
+- ⚡ Fun fact: **I can't resist a good cup of coffee, but every time I indulge in this tasty brew, I turn into a sleepless zombie for two whole days!
+It's like my brain forgets that sleep is important and just keeps chugging along like a caffeine-fueled machine.
+So be warned, if you drink too much coffee while programming, you might end up with an infinite loop of insomnia.
 So drink responsibly, my fellow coders, and may your code be bug-free and your coffee be strong!"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">